spicata/mint-fresh-notes/_notes/Self-Study Journal.md

 ## 06th of February, 2023

-- Just wrong the lesson journals during this time.
+- Just wrote the lesson journals during this time.